nezanuha/markdown-text-editor/README.md

 ## ✨ Features

 - 🔌 **Native Form Integration**: Works exactly like a standard `<textarea>`.
 No complex APIs—just use the `value` or `name` attribute to get or set content.
 It "just works" with standard HTML form submissions
+- 🖼️ **Advanced Image Upload**: Easily configure image uploads to your own server.
+Set your custom image paths via an API to ensure faster page loads and better SEO by avoiding heavy Base64 strings
 - 🔀 **Hybrid & Plain Modes**: Choose between a **Hybrid (WYSIWYG)** experience for visual editing or a Plain Markdown mode for a traditional coding feel
 - ⚡ **Real-time Live Preview:** Watch your Markdown render instantly as you type, including support for links, images, and complex formatting
 - 🌍 **Built-in RTL Support**: Native support for Right-to-Left (RTL) languages like Arabic, Urdu, and Farsi, making it globally accessible